 Amara Mining ("Amara" or "the Company"), previously Cluff Gold plc, was formed in November 2003.
-The Company floated on the London Stock Exchange's AIM in December 2004 under the ticker "CLF" and on the Toronto Stock Exchange in February 2009 under the ticker "CFG".
-In October 2012 the Company changed its name to Amara Mining plc and its tickers changed to AMA on AIM and AMZ on the TSX.
+The Company floated on the London Stock Exchange's AIM in December 2004.
+In October 2012 the Company changed its name to Amara Mining plc and trades under the ticker "AMA".
+Cash Flow Generation

 Amara believes that people are the most important part of any business.
 With John McGloin's appointment as Executive Chairman on 28 May 2012, the executive management team's skillset was enhanced.
 John's background in geology and the capital markets, Peter Spivey’s experience in building and operating African mines and Pete Gardner’s corporate finance knowledge gives Amara a unique advantage.
 The management team is supported by highly experienced operational teams across our assets.